Tars4815/belvedere-summer-school/docs/index.md

 This repository contains the learning material for the Summer School "**_Design and Implementation of Topographic Surveys for Territorial Monitoring in Mountain Environments_**", organized at the Belvedere Glacier (Italian Alps) by the Section of Geodesy and Geomatics of the Department of Civil and Environmental Engineering (DICA), Politecnico di Milano.

-This Teaching Material was supported by the EGU Higher Education Teaching Material Grant 2023.
+This Teaching Material was supported by the [EGU Higher Education Teaching Material Grant 2023](https://www.egu.eu/education/teg/hetg/2023/)

 ## The Summer School